-For stairs that are approximately 3' wide, we would suggest a 27" runner width.
+For stairs that are approximately 3 feet wide, we would suggest a 27-inch runner width.
 This width allows for good coverage so that you don't feel like you are walking on a narrow strip, and is not too wide to overpower the stairs.

-For wider stairs of about 4' or 5', a 32" or 33" runner is a good option, as it will leave a nice amount of floor showing on either side and will not be diminished by the size of the stairs.
+For wider stairs of about 4 feet or 5 feet, a 32- or 33-inch runner is a good option, as it will leave a nice amount of floor showing on either side and will not be diminished by the size of the stairs.

-If you have a custom staircase that falls outside of the standard sizes listed above, your best bet would be to have a runner custom made, so that you can tailor it to your specifications to allow for appropriate scale.
+If you have a custom staircase that falls outside of the standard sizes listed above, your best bet would be to have a runner custom made, so that you can tailor it to your specifications to allow for an appropriate scale.
 See below for more information on making a runner out of broadloom.

 Type of Pattern

 Patterned runners are beautiful, and come in a limitless choice of colors and designs.
 Be sure that the pattern will work on stairs.
 Some patterns are more effective on long, flat surfaces, such as a runner in a hallway, and don't work as well when they are bent and folded over the stairs.
 If you have a curved or winding staircase, this is even more of a concern.